jjdv/frame-server/README.md

 ##  1. <a name='Overview'></a>Overview
 Frame server was built to structure and automate the process of creating Node.js/Express server.
 Instead of writing (or copying and modifying) a similar frame code every time you can just define your standard server elements in a config file and let the Frame Server build up the server for you.
 At the same time it's flexible enough to accept your own middlewares specific to your site.

+Check out the [frame-server-example](https://github.com/jjdv/frame-server-example) to see the Frame Server in action,

 ##  2. <a name='Installation'></a>Installation
 No surprises, just hit in a terminal from your main project directory: